jalva00T/react-app/README.md

 # To-Do App

 This is a To-Do list app made for Tech I.S.
-Web Developement program using React.
+Web Developement Program using React.